slouderback/ECS171-group-project/README.md

 Our final model used a combination of model configuration changes and data preprocessing and produced our best results.
 At an 80% accuracy, it easily beats out our baseline model, as well as our other two.
 We found these results fascinating, due to the changes that caused them.
 Downscaling the images to a smaller resolution and simplifying the model architecture resulted in our most accurate model!
 It appears that we found an effective preprocessing strategy and a model that fit our dataset the best.
 The model's performance on the training data and testing data is similar, which signals that there overfitting in this model either.

 ## Conclusion
 This project allowed us to use various skills that we have learned throughout this course to build a pizza image classifier.
 We built a convolutional neural network and explored different methods to improve its accuracy.
 We discovered that finding good performing model configurations takes a bit of luck in making the right changes.
 We found that different data pre-processing methods can greatly improve the performance of our models.
-Perhaps with more time and faster computing, we could have found an even more accurate model.
+Perhaps with more time and faster computing, we could have found an even more accurate model — some additional methodologies could include data augmentation and implementation of a validation set while training.
 As mentioned in the introduction, this project can definitely be expanded upon in the future.
 We could add new labels and work our way up to a general food classifier that can recognize a variety of different dishes.
 We could continue searching for that optimal model that yields the highest accuracy.
 But overall, we our satisfied with our results.
 We learned a lot through testing different models and are satisfied with our results.

 ## Collaboration
-Michael Dinh - Writer and Coder: Wrote Data Evaluation and Data Pre-processing sections of the writeup, wrote code and writeup for the first model and overall jupyter notebook organization
+Michael Dinh - Writing/Programming: Data Evaluation and pre-processing sections of the writeup + proofreading, code and documentation for the first model / model evaluation, and overall Jupyter Notebook organization

-Sheng Liu - Writer and Coder: Wrote code and writeup for the second model
+Sheng Liu - Writing/Programming: Code and documentation for the second model

-Sam Louderback - Writer and Coder: Wrote code and writeup for the third model
+Sam Louderback - Writing/Programming: Code and documentation for the third model

-Nima Bayati - Writer and Coder: Wrote code and writeup for the final model
+Nima Bayati - Writing/Programming: Code and documentation for the final model

-Richmond Ballesteros - Writer: Wrote the Methods and Results sections of the writeup
+Richmond Ballesteros - Writing: Methods and results sections of the writeup

-Aaron Wong - Writer: Wrote Introduction, Discussion, and Conclusion sections of the writeup
+Aaron Wong - Writing: Introduction, discussion, and conclusion sections of the writeup